TheRealMarcusChiu/personal-website-2/content/tinkering/2025-09-18/index.md

 # Solution

-And so I did.
+After a couple of days of head scratching,
 I've created a 3D model of my room: [my-room.marcuschiu.com](https://my-room.marcuschiu.com)

 [![My 3DGS Room](assets/my-room.png)](https://my-room.marcuschiu.com)

 # How it's Done

 This article shows how to convert a bundle of 2D images into a 3D SOG file.

+Since this technology is relative new and is booming with new research most of the tools are in fluctuations.
+I've been using command line tools not so much of IDE specifically built for 3DGS.
+I assume using an IDE would be much user-friendly.
+Anyways, I've stuck with command line and the rest of this article shows the pipeline I've ended up using.

 # 0. Prerequisites